piyushbehre/piyushbehre.github.io/about.md

 permalink: /about/
 ---

-I'm a developer of things.
-These days I'm working as a Program Manager at Microsoft.
+I'm currently working as a Program Manager at Microsoft.
 I'm fluent in JavaScript, Python, and C++.

 I'm an avid traveler (27 countries and counting).